 You will need a spare tank to perform this simple little trick as it will not only kill Scuds but will kill fish as well.
-When moving your fish to the spare aquarium, make sure it has been cycled, and the water levels are within suitable parameters.
-Your fish will only need to be in the temporary tank for around an hour, so it will be easier to transfer some water from the main tank.
+When moving your fish to the spare aquarium, ensure it has been cycled and the water levels are within suitable parameters.

-When transferring both water and fish from the main fish tank, take extra care not to transfer any Scuds along the way, or they will evade the next step of treatment.
+When transferring water and fish from the main fish tank, take care not to transfer any Scuds along the way, or they will evade the next treatment step.

 The easiest way to dramatically raise CO2 levels in your tank enough to suffocate the Scuds is to pour around 1/2 to 1 liter of carbonated water into the tank.
 Make sure to use seltzer water with no additives.
 Soda water or tonic water will not do as it will contaminate the water.